 - How to Tell Your Adviser (an article about discussing your non-academic aspirations with your faculty adviser) by Maren Wood for The Chronicle of Higher Education

 - The NIH Office of Intramural Training & Education (OITE) has a blog series entitled, “Career Options Series” which highlights different industries for a Ph.D.-trained scientist.
 Here are direct links to the industries:

 - myIDP: Individual Development Plan for ScienceCareers

-- Transferable skills survey from the University of Minnesota-Duluth
+- Transferable skills checklist from the University of Minnesota-Duluth

 - Quick personality and Humanmetrics tests to learn your MBTI type (note: these free assessments can estimate your MBTI, but for the most accurate assessment, consider having the assessment done at the Psychological and Counseling Center)